sjmikler/pytorch-symbolic/docs/advanced_topics.md

 ```

 Your function will be called by `add_to_graph` during tracing
-and it will be registered in the graph.
+and will be registered in the graph as a `torch.nn.Module` that wraps it.
-This operation produces Symbolic Data which you can use to define more operations
+This operation produces a Symbolic Data which you can use to define more operations
 or to create a Symbolic Model.

-This model will be correctly executed during the runtime!
+This model will execute your custom function during the runtime!
 Use it as always:

 ```py
 x = torch.rand((10, 20))